“Oh, I would love to live in an ugly house!” said no homeowner ever.

 The application can be made at a branch, over the phone, or online.
 Submit the documents to the bank after having an initial conversation and the bank will get back to you with a letter.

 The loan processing time differs from bank to bank.
 You might need to wait a week or more in some cases to receive the loan.
 Once you receive the disbursements, your contractor can then cash out and use the money.
-Renovation work can now begin!
+Clean up your house and the renovation work can now begin!